fpassow/world_data/owid_covid/queries_and_results.md

 ```
 USE [world_data]
 ```

 ## REPORTED NEW CASES
+Create a temp table with number of reported new cases vs population, monthly per country.

 ```
--- Create a temp table with number of reported new cases vs population
---  monthly per country.
 --  (Note: "Null value is eliminated by an aggregate or other SET operation."
 --   is what we want to happen.
 And I think turning warnings off would be bad.)
 DROP TABLE IF EXISTS #monthly_cases;